-- 4-H members qualify to enter the State 4-H Dog Show by competing in their 1. county 4-H dog show AND: Showmanship - youth won showmanship at county fair or the county 4-H - Educator designated the youth Champion Junior, Intermediate or Senior.
-Obedience - received a qualifying score of (170) or above.
-Conformation - youth places in the top 4 at county fair. - 2.
-All dogs must be at least 6 months of age by May 1st to compete at the 4-H Dog Show and 1 year of age by May 1st for agility classes. - 3.
-All animal entries of bona fide Wyoming origin must be accompanied by an official health certificate issued at the point of origin by an accredited veterinarian.
+- 1. 4-H members qualify to enter the State 4-H Dog Show by competing in their county 4-H dog show AND: Showmanship - youth won showmanship at county fair or the county 4-H - Educator designated the youth Champion Junior, Intermediate or Senior.
+Obedience - received a qualifying score of (170) or above. - Conformation youth places in the top 4 at county fair. - 2.
+All dogs must be at least 6 months of age by May 1st to compete at the 4-H Dog Show and 1 year of age by May 1st for agility classes. - All animal entries of bona fide Wyoming origin must be accompanied by an 3. official health certificate issued at the point of origin by an accredited veterinarian.
 Certificates for dog entries must show current immunization as per state veterinary guidelines.
 No animals will be allowed to exhibit without a valid Animal Health Certificate. - 4.
 All dogs must be on leash (excluding competition) and under control at all times.
-Fair rules prohibit any dog from being any place but the site of the dog show.
+Fair rules prohibit any dog from being any place but the site of

+PREMIUMS: SEE PAGE 34 Refer to Showmanship Contest Rules, page 33 the dog show.
 Dogs must not be taken near the stock barns.
 Once the 4-H dog show is completed, all dogs must be removed from the fairgrounds.

-- 5. Vicious dogs will be dismissed from the ring and must be removed from the premises. - Females in season will be allowed in classes.
-However, they will go through 6. at the end of all classes. - 7.
-Spayed, monorchid and neutered dogs may be shown without judging discrimination. - 8.
-The show committee reserves the right to ask anyone violating these rules to leave. - 9.
-Entries for Rally and Agility classes will need a current Wyoming 4-H Jump Height card at check-in to verify correct class entries.
+- Vicious dogs will be dismissed from the ring and must be removed from the 5. premises. - Females in season will be allowed in classes.
+However, they will go through 6. at the end of all classes. - Spayed, monorchid and neutered dogs may be shown without judging 7. discrimination. - 8.
+The show committee reserves the right to ask anyone violating these rules to leave. - 9 Entries for Rally and Agility classes will need a current Wyoming 4-H Jump Height card at check-in to verify correct class entries.